anarcat/debian-airsonic/README.md

   <your-name>/debian-airsonic
 ```

-Arguments passed to `docker run` will be passed as-is to the
+Arguments passed to `docker run` will be passed as-is on the
 Airsonic commandline, see the upstream [configuration guide](https://airsonic.github.io/docs/configure/standalone/) for
 more information about available options.
 For example,
 to [enable TLS](https://docs.spring.io/spring-boot/docs/1.4.5.RELEASE/reference/htmlsingle/#production-ready-management-specific-ssl), you could do: